 Ammutseba’s obsession with uniting her pieces spilled over into Barakah’s mind.
 He reclaimed a lost piece expressly against the wishes of Hektor and the other Exiles.
 The sand giant continually tapped into Ammutseba’s power beyond what any of the Eimlaq Rimal had done before and when the Exiles raided the Museum of Power, Barakah lost control.
 He attacked and devoured the divine ally of the Exiles, Zelus.
 Fearing reprisal from those who were once his allies, Barakah teleported away to another plane of existence.

 Barakah was no longer in control.
 Now, only Amutseba ruled the sand giant’s body.
 Amutseba sought the reunification of her separated parts.
 Barakah began searching for these parts, finding them one by one.
 While he hunted for Amutseba’s separated soul, Hektor was hunting Barakah, wishing to kill the monster he had inadvertently unleashed upon the world.

 After a few years of searching, Hektor tracked Barakah down.
 With the help of Tagenadi, Torin, and Danar, he engaged Barakah in combat.
 They slew the evil beast, but Torin died as well during the fighting.
 Hektor disintegrated Barakah’s body and sealed away the pieces of Amutseba once more.

 For those of you that are wondering what class we used for Barakah, he is a Harrowed.
 The class was written by Lord_Gareth on the Order of the Stick Forums.
 Lord_Gareth is also known as Jade Ripley, one of the key authors and contributors at Dreamscarred Press.
-The class is available here if you’d like to check it out and you can look at more of Jade Ripley’s work at dreamscarred.com
+The class is available here if you’d like to check it out.
+Unfortunately Dreamscarred Press is no longer active, but much of Jade Ripley’s work is still available on DriveThroughRPG.